Where China's wealthy travelers are going during the pandemic

 "Many people will also fly into a top city (like Shanghai) and then take a popular self-driving route in the southwest and northwest regions of China," she adds.

-Along the same lines, Wang's colleague Parulis-Cook says young and wealthy Chinese have also been glamping -- renting luxury vehicles or driving high-end campervans to exclusive campgrounds.
+Along the same lines, Wang's colleague Parulis-Cook says young and wealthy Chinese have also been taking road trips in luxury vehicles, renting high-end campervans and glamping at exclusive campgrounds.

 "This trend is highly influenced by social media and the opportunity to take photos while glamping -- on social media platform Xiaohongshu, for example, users pose with Fendi handbags or Hermes blankets at their campsites," adds Parulis-Cook.